run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/create-time-attendance.md

 !!! faq "Do You Know"

-    Target is a place where the user will identify their main targets for using the SLA The system will make a treeview with contracts / Services / Activities
+    Target is a place where the user will identify their main targets for using the SLA The system will make a treeview (with contracts / Services / Activities) and on it,  When assign activities to the SLA the system enable te user to View / Edit the financial value of the Service.

 (\*) Indicate mandatory field